Top 5 rendering tools for interior design in 2025 (and why I use Enscape)

 Asset library

 Enscape’s library is smaller and more basic than others.
 It doesn’t include a lot of effects or animated characters.
 But if you’re focused on architectural clarity over cinematic flair, it does the job.
+From version 4.11 onwards, Chaos Cosmos is available in Enscape, which includes lightweight and easy to use Enscape-ready assets.

 Workflow integration